Facebook launches searchable database for U.S. political ad spending

 The Trump Make America Great Again Committee, a fundraising organization for President Donald Trump, was second during the period with spending of $3.1 million.

-The report, which houses political ads for up to seven years, will be available to anyone regardless of whether they are a Facebook user or not, the company said.
+The report, which houses political ads for up to seven years, will be available to anyone regardless of whether they are a Facebook user or not, the company said here